Windows File History

 It has mean tendencies to:

-If you make partitions on your drive with software other than Microsoft like I used to do, you probably should make at least one system image with this..lest you are greeted with a denial at time of system repair.
+If you make partitions on your drive with software other than Microsoft like I used to do, you probably should make at least one system image with vs the file history ..lest you are greeted with a denial at time of system repair.
 The image will be a sort of cloaked compressed drive clone spacehog brick that will neither show its included files nor update, but it should work for you if the system crashes.
 Mine took like 3 hours and compressed to about 31% the size of all the data on the drive.
-From there I recommend an incremental backup system and a restore disk/usb.
+After you make the image, copy it somewhere.
+If you are using a new drive, I recommend using slow format.
+That first image became quickly corrupted somehow.
+From there I recommend an incremental backup system and a restore disk/usb. .

 Fairly simple to use.
 However, any file or folder with a pathname length greater than 184 characters will fail to be backed up and you will not be warned about it.
 Consider yourself lucky that I just did.